zidoro/pomatez/README.md

   > **NOTE**: Full Screen On Break feature of `version 1` is being moved here due to some request of users.

-  > If **Enabled**: It will strictly follows what you had set on your configuration and it will make every break fullscreen so that you will force to take a break. `( default: enabled )`
+  > If **Enabled**: It will strictly follows what users had set on thier configuration and it will make every break fullscreen so that users will force to take a break. `( default: enabled )`

 - Dark Theme

-  > Enable to use `Dark Mode` version of the app to reduce strain. `( default: depends on your operating system prefered color scheme )`
+  > Enable to use `Dark Mode` version of the app to reduce strain. `( default: depends on users operating system prefered color scheme )`

-- Lock Settings

-  > If **Enabled**: Your settings that you had set will be locked. `( default: disabled )`

 - Timer Animation

-  > Allows you to toggle timer progress animation if you laptop / pc has a low specs and experiencing `High CPU Usage`.
+  > Allows users to toggle timer progress animation if their laptop / pc has a low specs and experiencing `High CPU Usage`.

   > If **Enabled**: It will reduce CPU Usage of the app up to 99% and to the least of its original usage.

 - Built-in Task List

-  > Allows you to create a list of task that you want to accomplish.
+  > Allows users to create a list of task that they want to accomplish.

 ## Road Map